rebeling/anchorman/README.rst

 Welcome to Anchorman
 ---------------------

 Turn your text into hypertext_ and enrich the content.
 Anchorman takes a list of terms and a text.
-It finds the terms in your text and replaces them with an html-element representation.
+It finds the terms in this text and replaces them with another representation.

 The replacement is guided by rules like the following.
 Each term is checked against the rules and will be applied if valid.